L1Cafe/Configuring-SSH/README.md

 # Configuring-SSH
-An exhaustive configuration guide to SSH clients and servers.
+A configuration guide for SSH clients and servers.